ZZumMallen/Gottem/READMe.md

 - I am learning to make addons by creating dumb things to make people laugh
 - This is also a cheap hyperfixation

+# How do I use it?
+- Target someone and use the slash command /gottem
+- Access some meager options with /zui

+> [!CAUTION]
+> There is not throttling apam control...
+Use at your own risk

 # When will it be ready?
 > [!WARNING]
 >I have a poor track record of finishing dumb > projects like this